Amazon reports 15% rise in greenhouse gas emissions, announces $2 billion low-carbon investment fund

 The company noted that its emissions per dollar of gross merchandise sales — a measure of emissions intensity that Amazon says it uses to benchmark its climate performance, but which others say obscures the more important rise in absolute emissions — actually decreased 5% from 2018.

-Each dollar spent with Amazon in 2019 resulted in the release of about 123 grams of climate-warming gasses, compared to 129 grams per dollar in 2018, the company said.
+Each dollar spent with Amazon in 2019 resulted in the release of about 123 grams of climate-warming gases, compared to 129 grams per dollar in 2018, the company said.

 That emissions intensity metric includes greenhouse gases stemming from Amazon’s activities in moving goods to customers, and from the manufacture of its own products.
 Amazon doesn’t count the emissions from manufacturing of products by other companies, even though it counts sales of those products in calculating its emissions per dollar.
 The company declined to disclose its gross merchandise sales.